chasoft/docs.chasoft.net/docs/ari/guides/internationalization.md

 # Internationalization (i18n)

-Ari supports multiple languages and it has its own mechanism for internationalization.
+Ari supports multiple languages, and it has its mechanism for internationalization.

 ## Config languages

-Following example is to support 2 languages English (en) and Vietnamese (vi).
-Feel free to update `config.tsx` to match your desired languages.
+The following example is to support 2 languages, English (en) and Vietnamese (vi).
+Please don't hesitate to update `config.tsx` to match your desired languages.

 ```ts title="/app/data/settings/config.tsx"
 /******************************************************************************